h3xar0n/aws-security/README.md

   - Put behind CloudFront, see if errors occur
   - Turn on TLS for CloudFront
   - Check for errors in CloudWatch
+- Set up a DB in RDS with secrets stored in Secrets Manager connected to EC2
+  - Provide the EC2 instance access to read SM
+	- Rotate secrets with AWS SM
+	- Encrypt the EBS volume
+	- Simulate lost private key for EC2
 - Try out VPC Flow Logs going to S3 vs CloudWatch Logs
   - Observe SSH traffic
   - Observe HTTP traffic
   - Create an HTTP redirect to HTTPS and observe
+- Set up GuardDuty to trigger CloudWatch Events and Lambda
+- Set up Lambda to modify DynamoDB and send logs to CloudWatch [like so](https://aws.amazon.com/blogs/security/how-to-create-an-aws-iam-policy-to-grant-aws-lambda-access-to-an-amazon-dynamodb-table/)
 - Create multiple accounts under AWS Organization
   - Create top-level CloudTrails for data and management events, send each to separate S3s
   - Query S3s with Athena